IoannisTzor/Gravity-Shift-Project/README.md

 ### Hazards & rewards
 - **`HazardBehaviour`** — on spikes/enemies.
 If the player collides with it, it calls `GameManager.GameOver()`.
 - **`TargetBehaviour`** — on coins.
 When the player collides, it adds to the score and destroys itself.
+- **`ForcedFlipZone`** — on a trigger volume (a visible band the player can see coming).
+When the player enters, it calls the player's `FlipGravity()`, forcing a gravity flip whether they like it or not.
 ### Procedural platforms
 - **`PlatformSpawner`** — distance-based spawner.
 Each time the camera travels a set gap, it instantiates a platform just off the right edge of the screen at a random height.
 Spawning is anchored to the camera's real view edge and seeded from the last hand-placed starting platform so the world flows seamlessly from designed into random.
 - **`PlatformCleanup`** — on the platform prefab.
 Each platform destroys itself once it's far enough behind the camera, so dead platforms don't pile up.
 - **`PlatformDecorator`** — on the platform prefab.
-Rolls independent dice to optionally place a spike and/or a coin on the platform.
-High platforms place items on their underside (with the sprite flipped) for flipped-gravity play; low platforms place them on top.
-A retry loop keeps a coin from spawning too close to a spike.
+Splits the platform into evenly-spaced **slots** and claims a distinct slot per object (so overlap is structurally impossible — no distance checks).
+Rolls dice to place up to two spikes and a coin; high platforms place items on the underside (sprite flipped) for flipped-gravity play, low platforms on top.
+With some chance it **mirrors** the same number of spikes onto the opposite surface (forcing flips to thread through).
+Spike/mirror chances ramp with score via a clamped offset.
+- **`ForcedFlipZoneSpawner`** — distance-based like the platform spawner but on a much larger gap, spawning full-height flip zones occasionally.
+Each opportunity rolls a score-ramped chance, so zones grow more frequent as the run goes on.
+Zones reuse `PlatformCleanup` to self-destruct behind the camera.
 ### UI
 - **`UiManager`** — a singleton that owns all UI: the live score readout during play, and the Game Over panel (hidden until death) showing the final score.
 Also provides `RestartGame()`, which reloads the active scene.
 ---